 When he’s screaming into the top cup it’s vibrating a little needle that is etching a pattern into the glass.
 When this is being played back, the same needle is resting inside the groove and hits the sides of the jagged edge that the needle created, resulting in the cup vibrating, and making noise.
 This is exactly how a record works and is able to be played back.

-In 2019, LeoMakes posted a video showing how to make a microphone out of a paper cup.
+LeoMakes posted a video showing how to make a microphone using a paper cup.